Permanent Residency

 USCIS has a great deal of information on applying for U.S. Citizenship.
 USCIS has tools to help you determine your eligibility to apply for Citizenship.

-For any student, scholar, faculty, or staff of UA who obtains U.S. Citizenship, please make sure to update ISSS by submitting a copy of your Naturalization Certificate or U.S. Passport to international@ua.edu or bringing a copy in-person to 105 BB Comer Hall.
+For any student, scholar, faculty, or staff who obtains U.S. Citizenship, please make sure to update ISSS by submitting a copy of your Naturalization Certificate or U.S. Passport to international@ua.edu or bringing a copy in-person to 105 BB Comer Hall.

 ISSS will update your immigration records in Banner to code you as a U.S. Citizen.